 A woman who used someone else’s bank card to buy phone credit and gambling credit online has appeared in court.

-But the court heard that alarm bells rang when the card was back with Mr Bromley and his wife tried to use it, only for her purchase to be declined.
+But the court heard that alarm bells were raised when the card was back with Mr Bromley and his wife tried to use it, only for it to be declined.

 On further investigation they found a number of transactions they did not recognise and reported it to the police.

-Defending, Ian Pridham told the court Lewin had seen the car for sale on Facebook.
-“The transaction went through very quickly and the card ended up in her possession.
-The only person who could have used it was her,” said Mr Pridham.
-“The offences were bound to be discovered.
+Defending, Ian Pridham said: “The offences were bound to be discovered.
 It’s absolutely crazy behaviour and she can’t understand why she did it.”